jonashackt/crossplane-training/06-testing-compositions.md

 https://kuttl.dev/docs/testing/steps.html#format

-> "In a test case's directory, each file that begins with the same index is considered a part of the same test step.
-All objects inside of a test step are operated on by the test harness simultaneously, so use separate test steps to order operations.""
+> 📝 In a test case's directory, each file that begins with the same index is considered a part of the same test step.
+All objects inside of a test step are operated on by the test harness simultaneously, so use separate test steps to order operations.

 As kuttl executes every `00-*` prefixed test step found in the folder before proceeding to the `01-*` one, we can have the `00-given-install-xrd-composition` working as our preparation step for the other steps to come.
 Terminology is lent from BDD starting with `given`.